chloeekk/chloeekk.github.io/content/posts/obsidian-templates/index.md

 2. **Maintain Consistency**: All notes of the same type use a unified format, facilitating subsequent retrieval and organization
 3. **Improve Efficiency**: With plugins like Dataview, unified format makes data querying and summarization simple

+Consistent Properties can also be used directly in Bases.
+To organize reading notes, project notes, and similar content into filterable, editable tables or cards, see the [complete guide to Obsidian Bases](https://chloevolution.com/posts/obsidian-bases/).

 ## How to Use Obsidian's Core Templates Plugin